cggh/panoptes/documentation/deployment.rst

 .. note::
   Both paths have to be specified as absolute, starting from /.
 Do not use relative paths here.

+See section :doc:`importdata/_intro` for more information on how to populate the Panoptes instance with data.

 Simple Server
 -------------
 The simplest way to run Panoptes is using::